Stress and perimenopause weight loss

 Remove

-Rid yourself of unnecessary stressors in your life, be it toxic people, strenuous workouts, chemical or EMF exposures, asshole bosses; this list could go on forever.
+Rid yourself of unnecessary stressors in your life, be it toxic people, strenuous workouts, chemical or EMF exposures, or asshole bosses; this list could go on forever.
 If something cannot be removed entirely, that is okay.
-We may have to deal with it but in a way that reduces that stress burden.
+We may have to deal with it, but in a way that reduces that stress burden.
 Due to some work on Release, I had to remove a family member from my life.
-I feel better, and she probably does too, because that stress is gone.
+I feel better, and she probably does, too, because that stress is gone.

 Reassign